F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_monitor.html.markdown

 * `destination` - (Optional) Specify an alias address for monitoring

 * `compatibility` -  (Optional) Specifies, when enabled, that the SSL options setting (in OpenSSL) is set to ALL.
-The default value is enabled."
+Accepts 'enabled' or 'disabled' values, the default value is 'enabled'.